 - Use a whisk, not a spoon or fork, to make the egg drop mixture to ensure it is perfectly smooth.

-- The thickness of the noodles depends on how quickly you pour the mixture into the soup – the quicker you pour the thicker the noodles will be.
-You can make them as thin or thick as you like.
+- The thickness of the noodles depends on how quickly you pour the mixture into the soup โ the quicker you pour the thicker the noodles will be.
+You can make them as thin or thick (as well as long/short) as you like.
 I prefer mine somewhere in the middle.
 Also, pour the mixture over the entire surface of the soup rather than in one spot so the noodles do not clump together.
-Stir occasionally to separate the strands but do not stir too rapidly.
+Stir often to separate the strands but do not stir too rapidly.

 - These egg drop noodles will be wiggly and not identical.

-- You can make egg drop noodles separately, in salted boiling water and then add into your dish (soup or stew).
+- You can make egg drop noodles separately, in salted boiling water, lift them out using a slotted spoon and add into your dish (soup or stew).

-- Serve this soup as is or with the chicken and vegetables from the chicken soup.
+- Serve this egg drop soup as is or with the chicken and vegetables from the chicken soup.
 (Alternatively use the chicken to make chicken quinoa salad or easy lemon chicken potato bake).

 - Freeze individual portions for up to 3 months.